 \section{Abstract}

-We define a graded quasi-hereditary covering for the cyclotomic quiver Hecke algebras $\R$ of type~$A$ when $e=0$ (the linear quiver) or $e\ge n$.
-We show that these algebras are quasi-hereditary graded cellular algebras by giving explicit homogeneous bases for them.
-When $e=0$ we show that the KLR grading on the quiver Hecke algebras is compatible with the gradings on parabolic category~$\O$ previously introduced in the works of Beilinson, Ginzburg and Soergel and Backelin.
-As a consequence, we show that when $e=0$ our graded Schur algebras are Koszul over field of characteristic zero.
-Finally, we give an LLT-like algorithm for computing the graded decomposition numbers of the quiver Schur algebras in characteristic zero when $e=0$.
+We define a graded quasi-hereditary covering of the cyclotomic quiver Hecke algebras $\R$ of type~$A$ when $e=0$ (the linear quiver) or $e>n$.
+We prove that these algebras are quasi-hereditary graded cellular algebras by giving explicit homogeneous bases for them.
+When $e=0$ we show that the KLR grading on the quiver Hecke algebras is compatible with the Koszul grading on the blocks of parabolic category~$\O$ given by Backelin, building on the work of Beilinson, Ginzburg and Soergel.
+As a consequence, $e=0$ our cyclotomic quiver Schur algebras are Koszul over fields of characteristic zero.
+Finally, we give an LLT-like algorithm for computing the graded decomposition numbers of the cyclotomic quiver Schur algebras in characteristic zero.